bmstu-iu9/refal-5-lambda/README.en.md

     * Encapsulation:  named brackets support – abstract data types.
 The content of such brackets is available only in that compilation unit where they are designed.
-    * Encapsulation: static boxex.
+    * Encapsulation: static boxes.
 Unlike the classic Refal-5 global stack, static box can be placed in the local scope which is not available from the outside (by the way, the bank is implemented upon such a static box in the `Library`).